 Today’s case study in sales execution is Uber.
 In just five short years, it has rapidly grown to provide transportation services to 70 cities across the world.
 Through their meticulously designed business model, Uber has been able to completely change the way people commute.
 One sales process that has propelled Uber’s customer loyalty is their employee training and actionable rating system.
 After a thorough background check, Uber drivers are educated on the appropriate conversation and conduct to inspire and maintain trust in their clients.
 Furthermore, they are connected to Uber community spaces to get feedback, suggestions, and support from other drivers.
 After each sale, both drivers and customers rate the other to screen out bad drivers and abusive users.
 If any customers rate a driver a three (out of five) or below, customer service representatives immediately contact them to learn why they had a poor experience and how it can be improved in the future.
 This process of automated performance appraisals and following up can reconvert an unhappy customer and build up brand perception.
 In this regard, Uber’s drivers have become the same type of brand ambassadors and sales team that the baristas at Starbucks are for Howard Schultz.

-You an still be a coach of sales, while letting go of the sales reins.
+You can still be a coach of sales while letting go of the sales reins.
 Remember to emphasize the importance of listening to your customers to your team in this capacity.
 As others have noted, you have two ears and one mouth for a reason.
-Not only will this help build relationships and trust, but also help you fine tune your product market fit.
-As you continue to manage this process don’t make the mistake of hiring seasoned or senior sales people who can’t tolerate the flexible and unpredictable culture of a young startup.
+Not only will this help build relationships and trust, but also help you fine-tune your product market fit.
+As you continue to manage this process don’t make the mistake of hiring seasoned or senior salespeople who can’t tolerate the flexible and unpredictable culture of a young startup.
 Not only are they very expensive, but they may not have the refreshing passion of someone with less experience.

 By building trust between yourself, the sales force, and your customers, you will successfully drive your startup’s revenues and growth, while stepping back from being Chief Sales Officer.